Davidson4376/windows-uwp.fr-fr/windows-apps-src/launch-resume/handle-a-cancelled-background-task.md

 >    }
 > ```

-Ajoutez une variable d’indicateur appelée **\_CancelRequested** à la classe de tâche en arrière-plan.
-Cette variable servira à indiquer qu’une demande d’annulation a été effectuée.
+Add a flag variable called **\_CancelRequested** to the background task class.
+This variable will be used to indicate when a cancellation request has been made.

 > [!div class="tabbedCodeSnippets"]
 > ```cs